iamKarthikBK/chromite/README.md

 #### Supporting printf

-The SoC for simulation is contains a simple bsv based uart.
+The SoC for simulation contains a simple uart.
 The putchar function for the same is available [here](https://gitlab.com/shaktiproject/uncore/devices/blob/master/uart/uart_driver.c) .
 This has to be used in the printf functions.
 The output of the printf is captured in a separate file `app_log` during simulation.

 #### Platform Setup
 The core along with a minimal SoC can be simulated on a number of commercial and open-source verilog simulators.
 The scripts for each of the following platforms can be found in the Makefile.